SymbolNotFound/numberscrabble/howto.step1.md

 npx vitepress init
 ```

 This will ask a few simple questions.
-Don't worry much about the exact wording
+Don't worry too much about the exact wording
 of the title or description, these can easily be changed later.

 You can still customize the layout and theme if you selected "default theme" but